Nkaruna00/Image-Processing-in-Scilab/README.md

 ## About the projects

-This application allows you to apply filters on the video stream of the webcam The filters used are high pass and low pass filters
+This application allows you to apply filters on the video stream of the webcam.
+The filters used are high pass and low pass filters.

 high-pass filters:
 * Sobel (3x3)